#cargo-toml #cargo #testing #testing-cargo #cargo-build #testing-tools #code-coverage

 Environment Variables

-When tarpaulin runs your tests it strives to run them in the same environment as if they were ran via cargo test.
-In order to achieve this it sets the following environment variables when executing the test binaries:
+When Tarpaulin runs your tests it strives to run them in the same environment as if they were run via cargo test.
+To achieve this it sets the following environment variables when executing the test binaries:

 • RUST_BACKTRACE - When --verbose flag is used